Professional, qualified, sophisticated investors: definitions

-In both the Italian and new European versions, these distinctions serve to ensure adequate protection for investors by gauging each individual's financial skills and knowledge and providing the necessary assistance before allowing access to complex financial instruments and transactions.
+The goal of these distinctions, in each case, is to ensure adequate protection for investors by gauging each individual's financial skills and knowledge and providing the necessary assistance before allowing access to complex financial instruments and transactions.

 The definition of a "professional investor" established by Consob describes "a person who possesses the experience, knowledge and expertise necessary to make informed investment decisions and to properly assess the risks he or she takes."

-• by right (banks, insurance companies, investment funds, UCITS, stockbrokers, national governments, large companies that meet certain size requirements, and all "institutional" investors, i.e., those who operate with financial instruments as their main business);
+• By right: all entities authorized to operate in the financial markets, i.e., banks, insurance companies, investment funds, UCITS, stockbrokers, national governments, and all "institutional" investors, i.e., those who operate with financial instruments as their main business.

-• upon request (individuals who have substantial assets, a portfolio of high-value financial instruments, and significant financial experience, all established by specific legal criteria).
+• Upon request: individuals who have substantial assets, a portfolio of high-value financial instruments, and significant financial experience.
+They must meet at least two of the following requirements:

 A decisive point of the Consob regulation for equity crowdfunding established the requirement for companies engaged in crowdfunding campaigns to have at least one professional investor covering at least 5 percent of the capital raised in order for the campaign to be considered valid.
 This was a not obvious condition, desired by the financial authority in order to have a third-party "validator" of the sustainability and potential of the proposed crowdfunding business project.